 The university tennis season consists of regional play leading into one of four regional championships held across Canada.
 The prize is qualification for the Canadian University Tennis Championships.
-The championships are held in conjunction with Rogers Cup presented by National Bank in Toronto and Montreal.
+The championships are held in conjunction with the National Bank Open presented by Rogers in Toronto and Montreal.
 They are held in August and give players the opportunity to compete on the same courts as the top players in the world.
 In some cases, there are thousands of fans watching university matches – it is truly an experience of a lifetime.

 Unlike the US, in Canadian universities, there is not a lot of recruiting and coaches aren’t full-time.
 Prospective players have to take the initiative to contact the coach.
 No matter what level they are at, from beginner and up, there will be opportunities to take part for players of all skill levels.
 Most coaches will gauge a player’s level or host some kind of a tryout at the beginning of each season for the competitive team.